sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_1.rst

    1.\ [#]_ This would give us four factors with our data (try it and see).

 -  Examination of the scree plot, as in :numref:`fig-efa4`, lets you identify the “point of inflection”.
-Thit is the point at which the slope of the scree curve clearly levels off, below the “elbow”.
+This is the point at which the slope of the scree curve clearly levels off, below the “elbow”.
 This would give us five factors with our data.
-Interpreting scree plots is a bit of an art: in :numref:`fig-efa4` there is a noticeable step from 5 to 6 factors, but in other scree plots you look at it will not be so clear cut.
+Interpreting scree plots is a bit of an art: in :numref:`fig-efa4` there is a noticeable step from five to seix factors, but in other scree plots you look at it will not be so clear cut.

 -  Using a parallel analysis technique, the obtained Eigen values are compared to those that would be obtained from random data.
 The number of factors